This Overlooked Variable Is the Key to the Pandemic

 Even in an overdispersed pandemic, it’s not pointless to do forward tracing to be able to warn and test people, if there are extra resources and testing capacity.
 But it doesn’t make sense to do forward tracing while not devoting enough resources to backward tracing and finding clusters, which cause so much damage.

 Another significant consequence of overdispersion is that it highlights the importance of certain kinds of rapid, cheap tests.
 Consider the current dominant model of test and trace.
-In many places, health authorities try to trace and find forward contacts of an infected person: Everyone they were in touch with since getting infected.
+In many places, health authorities try to trace and find forward contacts of an infected person: everyone they were in touch with since getting infected.
 They then try to test all of them with expensive, slow, but highly accurate PCR (polymerase chain reaction) tests.
 But that’s not necessarily the best way when clusters are so important in spreading the disease.

 PCR tests identify RNA segments of the coronavirus in samples from nasal swabs—like looking for its signature.
-Such diagnostic tests are measured on two different dimensions: Is it good at identifying people who are not infected (specificity), and is it good at identifying people who are infected (sensitivity)?
-PCR tests are highly accurate in both dimensions.
+Such diagnostic tests are measured on two different dimensions: Are they good at identifying people who are not infected (specificity), and are they good at identifying people who are infected (sensitivity)?
+PCR tests are highly accurate for both dimensions.
 However, PCR tests are also slow and expensive, and they require a long, uncomfortable swab up the nose at a medical facility.
 The slow processing times means that people don’t get timely information when they need it.
-Worse, PCR tests are so responsive that they can find tiny tiny remnants of coronavirus signatures long after someone has stopped being contagious, which can cause unnecessary quarantines.
+Worse, PCR tests are so responsive that they can find tiny remnants of coronavirus signatures long after someone has stopped being contagious, which can cause unnecessary quarantines.

 Meanwhile, researchers have shown that rapid tests that are very accurate for identifying people who do not have the disease, but not as good at identifying infected individuals, can help us contain this pandemic.
 As Dylan Morris, a doctoral candidate in ecology and evolutionary biology at Princeton, told me, cheap, low-sensitivity tests can help mitigate a pandemic even if it is not overdispersed, but they are particularly valuable for cluster identification during an overdispersed one.
 This is especially helpful because some of these tests can be administered via saliva and other less-invasive methods, and be distributed outside medical facilities.

 In an overdispersed regime, identifying transmission events (someone infected someone else) is more important than identifying infected individuals.
 Consider an infected person and their 20 forward contacts—people they met since they got infected.
 Let’s say we test 10 of them with a cheap, rapid test and get our results back in an hour or two.
 This isn’t a great way to determine exactly who is sick out of that 10, because our test will miss some positives, but that’s fine for our purposes.
 If everyone is negative, we can act as if nobody is infected, because the test is pretty good at finding negatives.
-However, the moment we find a few transmissions, we know we may have a super-spreader event, and we can tell all 20 people to assume they are positive and to self-isolate—if there is one or two transmissions, it’s likely there’s more exactly because of the clustering behavior.
+However, the moment we find a few transmissions, we know we may have a super-spreader event, and we can tell all 20 people to assume they are positive and to self-isolate—if there are one or two transmissions, there are likely more, exactly because of the clustering behavior.
 Depending on age and other factors, we can test those people individually using PCR tests, which can pinpoint who is infected, or ask them all to wait it out.

 Read: The plan that could give us our lives back